ericcornelissen/git-tag-annotation-action/README.md

 # Git Tag Annotation Action

-A GitHub Action to get the annotation associated with the current tag.
+A GitHub Action to get the annotation associated with the current git tag.

 _Based on [kceb/git-message-action]._